Playful, Charming, Gentle, Affectionate

 Believed to be over 2000 years old, the Maltese is one of the oldest toy breeds in existence today.
 These companion dogs were highly admired by the Ancient Greeks, Romans and Egyptians.
 Maltese are also closely related to other toy breeds including the Bichon Frise and the Havanese.

 The Maltese is hypoallergenic

 Sporting a long, silky coat of hair, Maltese don’t shed much.
-However, Poms still require regular grooming to keep their coat in check.
+However, Maltese still require regular grooming to keep their coat in check.
 As a hypoallergenic breed, the Maltese is great for owners who are allergic to dog dandruff and fur.